 Having started my PhD in 2014, I am a son of the replication crisis.
 I think everyone should be involved in solving replication crisis in some way.
 I am writing up some replications with data collected by Gilad Feldman (mgto.org) and conducting my own replications with Master’s and PhD students within the consumer behavior literature.
 We published three of these in psychology journals, but many more are coming.

 This shapes my teaching, too.
-I teach Marketing Research and Consumer Behavior.
+I taught Marketing Research and Consumer Behavior.
 In both of these classes, I introduced students to the replication crises; to error detection tools, such as GRIM, GRIMMER, and statcheck; to the newest replicable literature on the subject matter, and to the appropriate software to do as much (not just SPSS, but also jamovi, R, and G*power).
 In the Marketing Research class, students had to design a replication of a finding in the marketing literature, and then analyze it and write it up using randomly-generated data.

 In general, I am concerned with the state of academia, which reproduces many of the class, gender, and racial divides of the outside world.
 This has very real human consequences.
 For instance, did you know that PhD students in Flanders have roughly double the chance of mental health issues compared to people with similar education?
 And did you know that 11% of Economics PhD students in the USA have suicidal ideation?
 This are problems that need to be recognized and tackled.
-At GEM, I am involved in attempts to try to detect and solve such problems in PhD students.